chris-sanders/ansible_k14_deployment/README.md

 ## Submodules
 [ansible_k14][ansible_k14]: This is the role that does most of the work and describes the work flow for this deployment processes.
-The intention is to revision the configuraiton as well as the final output so that each commit contains a full diff of what changed.
+The intention is to revision the configuration as well as the final output so that each commit contains a full diff of what changed.
 See the ansible_k14 repository for more details.